 You must make the claim yourself.
-Your tax agent or adviser must not claim on your behalf as this will trigger a fraud alert, and you will have to contact HMRC.
-This will cause a significant delay to you receiving your payment.
+Do not ask a tax agent or adviser to claim on your behalf as this will trigger a fraud alert, which will delay your payment.

-HMRC will check claims and take appropriate action to withhold or recover payments found to be dishonest or inaccurate.
-If you know you’ve been overpaid or are not eligible for the grant and do not tell HMRC you may have to pay a penalty.
+HMRC will check claims.
+HMRC will take appropriate action to withhold or recover payments for claims found to be dishonest or inaccurate.
+If you know you’re not eligible for the grant and do not tell HMRC, you may also have to pay a penalty.